 Research

 The overall goal of our research program is to understand how gene-environment interactions lead to reproductive and metabolic diseases.
 To understand this broad question, we consider chemicals and nutrition to which humans and other non-human vertebrate organisms are exposed as environment, epigenetic mechanisms as drivers, and altered health outcomes, mainly reproductive and metabolic health, as phenotypic traits.
+The following are our current research projects.

 Medaka fry (female, 3 days post-hatch) with GFP in germ cells